 Business By China Car Service Comments Off on Guide To The Top 5 China Spring Fairs 2018

-China is host to some of the biggest trade fairs in the world where visitors have a chance to discover the latest products and meet with potential suppliers.
-For international visitors, China can be a difficult country to adjust to at the best of times, but during a trade fair, it can be truly overwhelming.
+China is host to some of the biggest trade fairs in the world.
+Visitors have a chance to discover the latest products and meet with potential suppliers.
+For international visitors, China can be a difficult country to adjust to at the best of times, but during a trade fair, it can be particularly overwhelming.

-During the peak Spring business season in China, we know how hard it can be to travel around the busy expo districts, or find a decent restaurant and quick leisure activities after a long day at the trade show pavilion.
+During the peak Spring business season in China, we know how hard it can be to travel around the busy expo districts.
+You should know how to find a decent restaurant and quick leisure activities after a long day at the trade show.
 We’re here to help!

-If you’re attending an expo at one of China’s main exhibition centers in Guangzhou, Hong Kong, Shenzhen, or Beijing, here’s our recommendations for the top restaurants, hotels, leisure activities and transportation solutions in there.
+If you’re attending an expo at one of China’s main exhibition centers in Guangzhou, Hong Kong, Shenzhen, or Beijing, here are our recommendations for the top restaurants, hotels, leisure activities, and transportation solutions in each center.

 Date: 15 April – 5 May 2018

 Location: China Import and Export Fair Complex, Guangzhou

 Arguably the most famous fair in all of China, the Canton Fair is held biannually in both the Spring and Autumn.
 Coming up to its 123rd edition, the fair is split into three phases.

 - Phase 1, April 15-19 – Electronics & Household Appliances, Lighting Equipment, Machinery, Energy & Resources, Building Materials, Vehicles & Spare Parts, Hardware & Tools, Chemical Products, and International Pavilion.

 - Phase 2, April 23-27 – Consumer Goods, Gifts, and Home Decorations.